shopware-blog/shopware-environment-variables/README.md

-# Use Environment Variables for Plugin Configuration
+# Use Environment Variables to override Plugin Configurations

-In multi stage environments it is usual to have different plugin configurations for dev, stage and live system.
+In multi stage environments it is usual to have different plugin configurations for dev, stage and live systems.

-This plugin is a small prof of concept how to overwrite plugin configurations with environment variables.
+This plugin is a small proof of concept how to overwrite plugin configurations with environment variables.

 # Integration
-We use ShopwarePaypal as an example plugin for your prof of concept.
-We need three steps to activate this.
+We use ShopwarePaypal as an example plugin for your proof of concept.
+For the activation we need three steps.

 # .htaccess

-We should add our environment variables to the .htaccess or vhost configuration file.
+We have to add our environment variables to the .htaccess or vhost configuration file.

 ```apacheconfig
 SetEnv paypalUsername EnvPayPalUsername